By Keith Coffman

 DENVER (Reuters) - A psychiatrist who treated accused Colorado theater gunman James Holmes rejected a law enforcement offer to involuntarily confine him for 72 hours after he told her six weeks before the shooting that he fantasized about killing "a lot of people," the Denver Post reported on Wednesday.

 Citing an unnamed source, the newspaper said that Holmes made the remark to his therapist, Lynne Fenton, on June 11.
-But when a University of Colorado police officer asked whether to detain Holmes on a psychiatric hold, Fenton said no.
+But when a University of Colorado police officer asked whether to detain Holmes on a psychiatric hold, Fenton said no. The news was first reported by KMGH 7News and later confirmed by the Post.

 A psychiatric hold is usually involuntary hospitalization for mental health evaluation.